-Eyes are commonly referred to as the window to the soul, they form one of the most important aspects of facial expression.
-The most fashionable eye shape is the classic almond shape with longer curved lashes with thinned eyebrows.
+The eyes are commonly referred to as the window to the soul, they are one of the most important aspects of facial expression.
+The trendiest eye shape is the classic almond shape with longer, curved eyelashes with tapered eyebrows.

-Eyelid surgery or Blepharoplasty is a surgical procedure to improve the appearance of the eyelids.
-Having bright beautiful eyes makes all the difference to a face.
-Having an upper eyelid crease is one way to achieve this result and look more youthful.
-In general, many Asians have no or partial eyelid crease.
-It is often that the fat inside the eyelid (orbital fat) makes the crease look less visible thereby reducing the brightness of the eyes.
+Eyelid surgery or blepharoplasty is a surgical procedure to improve the appearance of the eyelids.
+Having beautiful, bright eyes makes all the difference to a face.
+Having an upper eyelid crease is one way to achieve this and look younger.
+In general, many Asians have no or partial eyelid creases.
+It often happens that the fat inside the eyelid (orbital fat) makes the crease less visible, reducing the brightness of the eyes.

-You can get a free analysis in under 3 minutes with our online assistant
+You can get a free analysis in less than 3 minutes with our online assistant

 1. Double Eyelid Surgery

-This is a popular surgical procedure for Asian people due to smaller eyes, single eyelids, or double eyelids that are not clear.
-We offer two techniques for double eyelid surgery as follows:
+It is a popular surgery among Asians due to smaller eyes, single eyelids or double eyelids that are unclear.
+We offer two double eyelid surgery techniques as follows:

-1.1 Double eyelid surgery by the open technique: The surgeon makes an incision into the eyelid crease, removes fat and excess skin and makes the desired aesthetics before stitching closed to create a new eyelid crease as picture 1.
+1.1 Double eyelid surgery by the open technique: The surgeon makes an incision in the crease of the eyelid, removes fat and excess skin and renders the desired aesthetics before sewing to create a new crease of the eyelid as on picture 1.

-1.2 Double eyelid surgery by the Suturing technique: The surgeon marks 6 points on the new eyelid crease then inserts the suture (thread) in and out the muscle and passes it through the marked points from the anterior eyelid skin to the posterior.
-Finally the suture is embedded under the skin to fixate the double eyelids as picture 2
+1.2 Double eyelid surgery: by suture technique: The surgeon marks 6 stitches on the new eyelid crease then inserts the suture (thread) in and out of the muscle and passes it through the marked stitches of the skin of the eyelid anterior to posterior skin.
+Finally the suture is embedded under the skin to fix the double eyelids as in photo 2

 Eye ptosis surgery is a surgical procedure to correct the drooping of the eyelid that often develops with age.
 There are many methods for eye ptosis correction and the method used depends on the severity of eye ptosis.
 If the patient has only mild or moderate eye ptosis, the surgeon can fixate Levator application.
 If the patient has severe ptosis the surgeon will use the frontalis muscle flap from the forehead to fix with the tarsal plate making the eye more open.
 As in picture 1.